mor10/humescores/README.md

 Humescores' code base started out as _s (http://underscores.me) as it were on November 28, 2016.

 ### Namesake
-Popperscores is named after philosopher David Hume.
+Hume is named after philosopher David Hume.